 You know what’s fun?
 Designing a sweepstakes in 140 characters or less, including your entry link.
 No, really—no sarcasm intended.
-The best part of running a Twitter sweepstakes is that it forces you to be clear, creative, and concise.
+The best part of running Twitter sweepstakes is that it forces you to be clear, creative, and concise.
 Plus, Twitter is great for promoting your business.

 While this may seem daunting, it’s actually a fun challenge and easy to pull off once you know the basics.
 If you want to run a Twitter sweepstakes or contest, just check out these tips below to get started.

 As with any sweepstakes, you need to define your goals.
 However, it’s a little bit trickier with Twitter because if you have more than one goal, you’re going to have to find a creative way to hit two or more birds with one tweet.

 Typical goals include gaining new followers, capturing leads, increasing brand awareness, creating engagement, and increasing sales.
 It’s best to pick a couple of these and make them work together than trying to cram them all in at once.
 Remember, you can always follow up afterwards if you want to achieve more goals.
 For example, if you focused on capturing leads, you can then email those contacts coupons or links to your products.

 You’ve basically got three options here.
 You can host the sweepstakes on your website, via an app (like Easypromos, Heyo, or Wishpond), or on Twitter itself.
 The advantage of the first two is that you can include a sign up form and capture leads, as well as enable social share buttons so that people will post the sweepstakes to Twitter and other social media sites.
 Another advantage is that an app or website page will provide space for you to go into more detail about the sweepstakes and include rules and regulations.
 Some apps, like the recently launched Easypromo app, will go above and beyond for your sweepstakes by choosing winners and managing your entry list.